F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

 If you want to verify the integrity of the template, from the BIG-IP VE Configuration utility click **iApps > Templates**.
 In the template list, look for **f5.service_discovery**.
 In the Verification column, you should see **F5 Verified**.

+## Creating virtual servers on the BIG-IP VE

+In order to pass traffic from your clients to the servers through the BIG-IP system, you must create at least two virtual servers on the BIG-IP VE using Traffic Group **None** using the following guidance.
+To create a BIG-IP virtual server you need to know the AWS secondary private IP addresses for each BIG-IP VE created by the template.
+If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in AWS, and corresponding virtual servers on the BIG-IP system.
+See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html for information on multiple IP addresses.

+**To create virtual servers on the BIG-IP system**

+1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
+2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
+3. In the **Name** field, give the Virtual Server a unique name.
+4. In the **Destination/Mask** field, type the AWS secondary private IP address.
+5. In the **Service Port** field, type the appropriate port.
+6. Configure the rest of the virtual server as appropriate.
+7. If you used the Service Discovery iApp template: <br>In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
+8. Click the **Finished** button.
+9. Repeat as necessary.  <br>
+When you have completed the virtual server configuration, you must modify the virtual addresses to use Traffic Group None using the following guidance.
+10. On the Main tab, click **Local Traffic > Virtual Servers**.
+11. On the Menu bar, click the **Virtual Address List** tab.
+12. Click the address of one of the virtual servers you just created.
+13. From the **Traffic Group** list, select **None**.
+14. Click **Update**.
+15. Repeat for each virtual server.

 ## Configuration Example

 The following is a simple configuration diagram for this clustered, 2-NIC deployment.
 This solution creates the instances with the BIG-IP v13.0 AMI image, and uses IAM roles for authentication.<br>
 ![Clustered 2-NIC configuration example](images/cluster2nic-same-az.png)

+### Sending statistical information to F5
+All of the F5 templates now have an option to send anonymous statistical data to F5 Networks to help us improve future templates.
+None of the information we collect is personally identifiable, and only includes:

+- Customer ID: this is a hash of the customer ID, not the actual ID
+- Deployment ID: hash of stack ID
+- F5 template name
+- F5 template version
+- Cloud Name
+- AWS region
+- BIG-IP version
+- F5 license type
+- F5 Cloud libs version
+- F5 script name

 ## Security Details
 This section has the entire code snippets for each of the lines you should ensure are present in your template file if you want to verify the integrity of the helper code in the template.